thunder-project/thunder/python/doc/install_ec2.rst

 **Method 2: Connect through an SSH Tunnel:**

-This method uses the SSH protocol to establish a "tunnel" that routes network traffic from a port of your choosing on your local machine to and from the iPython notebook port on the remote machine.
-In essence, it makes it looks as though the remote iPython notebook is running on 'localhost' (i.e. your local machine).
+This method uses the SSH protocol to establish a "tunnel" that routes network traffic from a port of your choosing on your local machine to and from the iPython notebook on the remote machine.
+In essence, it makes it looks as though the remote iPython notebook is running on 'localhost' (i.e. the hostname of your local machine).

 To connect to iPython notebok over an SSH tunnel, login to your cluster with